 How Much Does Amazon Prime Cost for a Membership?

-The annual cost of a Prime membership is $119 for both new and renewing members, as of June 16, up from $99.
+The annual cost of an Amazon Prime membership has remained steady for both new and renewing members, even with new competition and the surge in business during COVID .
 The cost varies for monthly, student and other Prime memberships.

 Free two-day shipping is one of the most popular benefits of Amazon Prime, along with unlimited music and video streaming.
-These and other perks have combined to lure 100 million shoppers worldwide into shelling out extra cash for an annual or monthly Prime membership.
-With the average Prime member spending $1,300 annually, according to a 2017 study conducted by Consumer Intelligence Research Partners, expedited shipping alone can quickly make the membership fee worthwhile depending on how often you order.
+That got disrupted in the spring and summer of 2020 as Amazon prioritized delivering lockdown-related necessities to customers.
+It's since pretty much returned, and that and other perks have combined to lure more than 100 million shoppers worldwide into shelling out extra cash for an annual or monthly Prime membership.
+With the average Prime member spending $1,400 annually, according to a market data portal Statista, expedited shipping alone can quickly make the membership fee worthwhile depending on how often you order.

 If you haven't joined Amazon Prime yet, but are considering it, read on to learn more about the various plans offered, the costs and key perks.

 How Much Is Amazon Prime?
 Choosing the Right Membership Plan